On Choosing the Poems and Letter

-Usually regarded as a charming account of “nature,” if read in terms of Dickinson’s anthropomorphism, it is quite a bit more.
+Usually regarded as a charming account of “nature,” this poem can be read in terms of Dickinson’s anthropomorphism, and it becomes quite a bit more.
 The clover, described as a “Purple Democrat,” does not have favorites, and though the “Bees prefer” it and “Butterflies – desire” it, the clover offers “Honey” or pollen “Proportioned to … Whatsoever Insect pass” and their “capacity.”
 Susan Korfeld boldly renames this brave flower

 The clover is also stalwart and a proponent of collaboration rather than competition, blooming before June, working with grass to share turf and resources, not withdrawing when showier flowers bloom, and not “surrendering” even to the frosts of winter.
 That is, the clover promotes equality and availability.

 This little champion of abundance in the meadow is purple, the color Dickinson associated with Bowles.
 By that association, he would be the clover with the honey awaiting the attentions of the industrious, promiscuous bees/women who flock around him.
-Given the variation of gendered pronouns and attribution of activity and receptivity in the bee and flower imagery, we are free to understand these symbols as multi-directional and multivalent.
+As a gardener and naturalist, Dickinson would have known that all worker bees are female.
+Given the variation of gendered pronouns and attribution of activity and receptivity in the bee and flower imagery, we are free to understand these symbols as multi-directional and multi-valent.